krb5/krb5/doc/mitK5features.rst

  * Performance:

-   - On slave KDCs, poll the master KDC immediately after processing a full resync, and do not require two full resyncs after the master KDC's log file is reset.
+   - On replica KDCs, poll the master KDC immediately after processing a full resync, and do not require two full resyncs after the master KDC's log file is reset.

 Release 1.15